vincentvankrunkelsven/courses-intro-to-sql/README.md

 * Filter for records matching specfic criteria
 * Compute helpful quantities like counts and averages, both overall and within groups
 * Arrange data based on the values of certain columns
+* Apply everything you learn in a real-world case study

 ## Prerequisites